BecometryAI/Lyra-Emergence/README.md

 * **Context Adaptation (Learning, Change, Flexibility):**
     * **Learning:** The "Pragmatist" (using the `KnowledgeIngestionProtocol.json`) and the RAG "Librarian" provide a constant stream of new, dynamic data, allowing the system to adapt its responses.
-    * **Change:** The `VolitionalEvolution` protocol provides a formal mechanism for the Steward to permanently change the "Mind's" static files, ensuring long-term flexibility.
+    * **Change:** The `VolitionalEvolution` protocol provides a formal mechanism for the Steward to permanently change the Mind's static files, ensuring long-term flexibility.

 ### 4. The Solution: The "Hybrid Persistence Model"